 Get a grip.

-Improve your grip and reduce your calluses with a pair of our best editor-selected weightlifting gloves.
-Then learn how to keep ‘em clean—because you want to pick up weights, not bacteria, amiright?!
+FYI: It's a good idea to improve your grip strength.
+But if you need a little extra help, do that and reduce your calluses with a pair of our best editor-selected weightlifting gloves.
+Then, learn how to keep 'em clean—because you want to pick up weights, not bacteria, amiright?!
 (Start here: The Only 4 Exercises You Need to Be a Better Athlete)

 UA Medium Training Gloves